Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/3-how-to-read-from-and-write-to-a-microsoft-excel-document-using-openpyxl.md

 The demonstration above showed Python reading from a spreadsheet.
 The same **OpenPyXL** package also writes new spreadsheets, and updates existing ones.  **OpenPyXL**'s capabilities considerably exceed the limits of what [its documentation](https://openpyxl.readthedocs.io/en/stable/) only introduces, in fact.  **OpenPyXL** accesses essentially everything within Excel, although few of those capabilities have been written up as working examples yet.

 That's not all:  other Python packages, among which [**PyXLL**](https://www.pyxll.com/) is the most polished, are **add-ins** for Excel:  they communicate with an executing instance of Excel.
 Excel can be used as a **dashboard**, for instance, with certain cells lighting up as alarms when a particular Python calculation yields a particular result.
-Or the communication can go the other way:  Python can be used to drive a Web site, as [TODO:  reference] introduces, with its content coming in real time from an Excel spreadsheet.
+Or the communication can go the other way:  Python can be used to drive a Web site, as [TODO with Jeff:  reference] introduces, with its content coming in real time from an Excel spreadsheet.
+The next Lesson shows a small example of the rich additional communication possible between Excel and Python.

 ## Summary

-...
+* Several freely-available packages give Python the ability to read and write Excel spreadsheets.
+* Among these, OpenPyXL is well-maintained and highly capable.
+* A small Python program of only a dozen line can achieve impressive results in automatically retrieving and processing information from an Excel spreadsheet.
+* Python is so productive that it's often worthwhile to write a Python program to solve a one-time need.